elkinvg/WebSocketDS/README.md

 			"device": "name/of/device",
 			"attribute": "attribute name",
 			"event_type": "Event type",
-			"event_id": 2
+			"event_sub_id": 2
 		}
 	]
 }
 ```

-Here `"event_id"` is the event subscription id.
+Here `"event_sub_id"` is the event subscription id.
 It can be used to further unsubscribe from the event.

 #### Full unsubscription from events